T. D. Allman

-Timothy D. Allman (born 1944) is an American author, historian, and journalist.
-"In 1968, at age twenty-three, T.D.
-Allman broke his first big story: the CIA's 'secret war,' against the Communists in Laos.
-He accomplished this by listening to local people, then trekking over mountains to a clandestine CIA base, Long Cheng.
-The news in his dispatches spurred congressional investigations and protests in America, and he went on to document the CIA's involvement in the overthrow of Prince Norodom Sihanouk in Cambodia.
-He later interviewed Yasser Arafat, Helmut Kohl, Boris Yeltsin, and Manuel Antonio Noriega as foreign correspondent for the magazine Vanity Fair.
-He has also written two best-selling, prize-winning books on Florida, and what events there reveal about the nature of America.
+Timothy Damien Allman (October 16, 1944 – May 12, 2024) was an American author, historian, and journalist.
+His interviews with leading political figures such as Yasser Arafat, Helmut Kohl, Boris Yeltsin, and Manuel Antonio Noriega were published in the magazine Vanity Fair, where he was a foreign correspondent.
+Allman has also written two best-selling, prize-winning books on Florida, and what events there reveal about the nature of America.
 One of his books on foreign policy added the phrase "Rogue State" to foreign policy discourse.
 He also was the first to popularize the term "secret war" to describe clandestine U.S. involvements in foreign wars.